Lutropin Alfa (loo-TROE-pin AL-fa)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to other hormonal infertility treatments.
+Do not use this medicine if you have had an allergic reaction to other hormonal infertility treatments.
 You might not be able to use this medicine if you have thyroid problems, adrenal gland problems, or certain types of tumors.
-You should not use this medicine if you have any unusual vaginal bleeding, have had any unusual growth in the ovaries, or if you are pregnant.
+Do not use this medicine if you have any unusual vaginal bleeding, have had any unusual growth in the ovaries, or if you are pregnant.

 How to Use This Medicine